jmankoff/interaction/assignments/undo.md

 ---
-layout: default
+layout: assignment
----

-* TOC
-{:toc}

-# Undo Assignment
+title: Undo
+code: A2

+assigned: Thursday, May 16, 2019
+due: 11:59 PM Wednesday, May 27, 2019
+revised: 1:46 PM Wednesday, April 10, 2019

-**Objective**: Understand Undo Abstractions.
+objective: Understand Undo Abstractions.

-**HCI Goals**:
-- Make an accessible app
-- Use heuristic evaluation to assess an app
-- Build an app that does not have severe usability issues

-**Android Goals**:
+android_goals:
   - Build an application based on specs
   - Create Command objects
   - Separation of concerns
   - Event handlers

-**Assigned Date**: ???, 2019

-**Due Date**: ???, 2019
+hci_goals:
+  - Make an accessible app
+  - Use heuristic evaluation to assess an app
+  - Build an app that does not have severe usability issues
+---

+- TOC
+{:toc}

 Tasks:
 - Create a basic drawing app
 - Support different color and thickness
 - Handle undo/redo operations

-## Implementing drawing
+# Implementing drawing

 First you will implement the basic drawing app from our code stubs in `DrawingView.java`.